merreeves/course-certificates/README.md

 The purpose of this repo is to store my LinkedIn Learning Certificates

-  1. Introducing Jupyter
+  1. LinkedIn Learning Introducing Jupyter
-  2. Python Quick Start
+  2. LinkedIn Learning Python Quick Start
+  3. LinkedIn Learning Numpy Essential Training 1: Foundations of NumPy